natemoo-re/microsite/docs/basic/pages.md

 export default About;
 ```

+> **Note** Currently, [Automatic Partial Hydration](https://github.com/natemoo-re/microsite/blob/main/docs/basic/bundled-javascript.md) uses a code-splitting technique which extracts **components** but not top-level files within `src/pages/**`.
+This ensures that your entire `Page` component and all its children are not included in the final client bundle.
+See [**Caveats**](https://github.com/natemoo-re/microsite/blob/main/docs/basic/bundled-javascript.md#caveats) for more detail.

 ## Pages with Dynamic Routing

 Microsite supports pages with dynamic routes, which may be familiar if you've used something like [Next.js](https://nextjs.org/).